COVID-19Empowering our community with resources and knowledge during the COVID-19 pandemic.

 Q: Should I get tested?

-A: Testing supplies are being expanded across the state; however, testing remains largely limited to Ohioans who are the sickest and the most at risk of developing severe symptoms, Ohioans in nursing homes and other congregate settings, and professionals who provide care for the ill.
+A: Testing supplies are being expanded across the state.
 This will allow providers to immediately and aggressively act to treat these at-risk patients and to take safety precautions to prevent spread of the disease.
 Your healthcare provider can advise whether you should be tested.
+To find a testing location in Hamilton County click here.

 Q: Is it safe to donate blood?